“Luke Zadkovich is very bright, thoughtful and hardworking.”Legal 500 (UK) 2019 and Chambers & Partners (USA) 2020 Ranked Individual

 Luke Zadkovich is a partner of our firm and leading international lawyer in complex litigation, commercial arbitration and project advisory work.

-Luke has a strong focus on the maritime and international commodities sectors, with extensive experience in energy, logistics, shipping, insurance, marine casualty, construction, catastrophic events and other major disputes.
+Luke has a strong focus on the maritime and international commodities sectors, with extensive experience in energy, logistics, shipping, insurance, marine casualty, construction, catastrophic events, property damage and other major disputes.
 Luke also advises on major projects and contracts, including ship sale and purchase, ship finance, off-shore projects, commodities sales, and long-term chartering arrangements.

 Luke’s practice is built on over 15 years of private practice and in-house experience at major law firms and a large insurer serving these specialist markets.
 Leveraging his unique tri-admission in the United States (New York), England & Wales and Australia (NSW), Luke manages an array of complex, cross-border cases and projects, with many matters often covering these jurisdictions simultaneously.
 This cross-jurisdiction capability is particularly useful for matters involving the substantive law of one jurisdiction and the related security or enforcement proceedings in another jurisdiction.
 Transnational strategy formulation often can be decisive in achieving success.